Pool Filter Comparison: Which One Should I Buy?

 - Micron size filtered by sand (20 microns) is higher than other filters

-- High pressure system can decrease energy efficiency and increase wear on pumps
+- High pressure systems can decrease energy efficiency and increase wear on pumps

-The tanks in cartridge filters are generally smaller than sand filters and offer high filtration performance in an energy efficient package.
-A cylindrical filter cartridge sits within the tank, which filters water through its pleated paper-like surface of the cartridge before the water returns to the pool.
+The tanks in cartridge filters are generally narrower and taller than sand filters, which is appealing to pool owners with a smaller filter pad.
+Cartridge filters offer high filtration performance in an energy-efficient, water-conserving, eco-friendly package.
+A cylindrical filter cartridge sits within the tank, which filters water through its pleated paper-like surface before the water returns to the pool.
 The cartridge design offers several benefits.
-Pleats increase the surface area available for capturing dirt and debris (as small as 5 microns), which lowers flow resistance and ensures maximum efficiency for your pump.
+Pleats increase the surface area available for capturing fine dirt and debris (often around 10–20 microns).
+This design lowers flow resistance in the system and ensures maximum pump efficiency, which can help save energy.
 In fact, cartridge filters work best at lower speeds, making them ideal for pairing with a variable speed pool pump.

-Similar to the other filters, a pressure gauge reading of 8-10 psi higher than the starting pressure signals that it’s time to clean the cartridge.
-Although cartridge filters don’t require backwashing, they do still need a thorough cleaning a couple times per season.
+Similar to the other filters, a pressure gauge reading of 8–10 psi higher than the starting pressure signals that it’s time to clean the cartridge.
+Although cartridge filters don’t require backwashing, which can save thousands of gallons a year, they still need to be thoroughly cleaned at least a couple times per season.
 This can be done by simply removing the cartridge from the tank and spraying it down with a hose, making sure to clean the areas between the pleats.
-A filter wand or flosser can make this task much easier.
+A filter wand or "flosser" can make this task much easier.
 You can also soak the cartridge in a special cartridge cleaning solution to help eliminate stubborn dirt or stains.
 Repeated use will gradually decrease the filtration efficiency of your unit.
-Cartridges should be replaced every 2-3 years for best results.
+Cartridges should be replaced every 2–3 years for best results.

 - Most energy efficient